Skip to main content

 Before you change pricing, accept a client, or enter a new market, fill a one-page memo.
 Keep it short enough to use and specific enough to revisit later.

 Capture what you know now, what you still need to verify, and when you will review the decision.
-If compliance is involved, leave placeholders where rules can change: Add current requirement after verification.
+If compliance is involved, mark rules that can change as Current requirement pending official or counsel verification.
 Use a consistent set of prompts so each decision is comparable:

 A memo is easier to review when each check has an owner and a visible go or no-go signal.
 Treat this as a checklist, not legal advice.